First Eleven (newspaper)

 First Eleven was a weekly sports newspaper published in Burma.
 It was published by Zaw Thet Htwe, a former student leader, until he was jailed and sentenced to death by the government in 2003 on charges of treason; following international outcry, he was released in 2004.
-Four other editors, including Win Pa Pa Hlaing, the daughter of Ohn Kyaing.
+Four other editors, including Win Pa Pa Hlaing, the daughter of Ohn Kyaing, were also arrested.